 - More powdered sugar for rolling cookies - about 1/2 cup

-- Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicon mat.
+Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone mat.
 Set aside.

 - In a stand mixer or using your hand mixer, cream butter and sugar together until light and fluffy.
 Add vanilla and slowly add flour and mix until just combined.
 Fold in chopped pecans. beating at low speed, scraping bowl as necessary, until well mixed.

 - Roll dough into 2 tablespoon sized dough balls.
 Place on prepared cookie sheet about 2 inches apart.
 Repeat until all the dough is used up. *I recommend chilling the dough for 30 minutes in the fridge so the cookies stay round but you can choose to bake them right away if desired.